papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/asset-conversion.md

 ### Swapping To an Exact Amount of Tokens

-Conversely, the Asset Conversion pallet counts with a function that allows users to trade a variable amount of one asset to acquire a precise quantity of another.
+Conversely, the Asset Conversion pallet comes with a function that allows users to trade a variable amount of one asset to acquire a precise quantity of another.
 It ensures that users stay within a set maximum of the initial asset to obtain the desired amount of the second asset.
 This provides a method to control transaction costs while achieving the intended result.

 To swap assets for an exact amount of tokens, follow these steps: